← cook.2ho.me

 Cumin Pea Brown Rice Pilaf

-Whole cumin toasted in ghee, brown rice sautéed in the spiced fat, frozen peas folded in during natural release for bright-green colour. v1, dialling-in starting point.
+Whole cumin toasted in ghee with salt, brown rice sautéed in the spiced fat, frozen peas folded in during natural release for bright-green colour.

 6 stages